Frequently Asked Questions

 - Where is my receipt?

 Your cancelled check is your receipt of payment.
+We do not issue receipts.

 - What happens if the week my child wants to attend is full?

-Camp is on a first-come/first serve basis, so some weeks do fill up more than others.
+Camp is on a first-come/first serve basis, and some weeks do fill up more than others.
 There is never a week that is more popular than another, they all fill up at their own pace.
 If your child wants to attend a week that is full, someone will contact you to let you know and discuss your options.

 We encourage all families, even if the week they want is full, to send us an email.
 We will be happy to add your name to the mailing list for the next year.
 We don’t want your child to miss out on the fun either!